 - Inform the Registrar that the student is not eligible for grade forgiveness due to the finding of academic dishonesty.

-- Consider if other violations of the Code of Conduct occurred during the incident.
-If the student has prior findings of academic dishonesty, or there may be additional violations, the Associate Dean of Students: Student Conduct will initiate a student conduct investigation.
+- Consider if other violations of the Standards for Student Conduct occurred during the incident.
+If the student has prior findings of academic dishonesty, or there may be additional violations, a student conduct administrator will initiate a student conduct investigation.

 - If the investigation indicates responsibility for additional violations, administrative consequences (such as an educational sanction, disciplinary probation, suspension, or expulsion) may be imposed in addition to the academic consequences.